masa-orca/get-/README.md

 # mandantory-cli-environment-builder
-This shell script builds ansible cli environment.
+This shell script installs `git` and builds ansible cli environment.

 This shell will
 - Update cache of package manager and upgrade using package manager.